+This course offers an introduction to the basics of computer hardware, software, and operating systems.
 Designed to enhance workplace skill improvement and placement opportunities for the novice computer user.
-Offers an introduction to the basics of computer hardware, software, and operating systems.
 Provides an overview of the Microsoft Office Suite, Google applications, and the Internet.

-BCA558 Introduction to Computer Keyboarding 0.0 units
+BCA558 Introduction to Computer Keyboarding

-Satisfactory Progress (Noncredit) - 8-9 lecture hours, 16-18 lab hours
+Satisfactory Progress (Noncredit) - 18-24 lab hours